WenhuiXu1/shrimp_share_app/README.md

 ## :bug: Bugs to fix
 - When the meme title or comment is too long it kind of push the content out of the box.
+- Trying to only display 3 comments on the main page but sometimes it works sometimes it doesn't.

 ## ✅ Future features
 - Make the app more responsive when views on small screens.